-There’s not a lot of untold or compelling car stories that we haven’t covered here yet, but the Ford Cardinal is one of them.
-I’ve been fascinated about Ford developing a genuine VW fighter in the US, with FWD, no less, since I first read about it as a kid.
+(first posted 12/18/2018.
+Revised and expanded 12/16/2024) There’s not a lot of untold or compelling car stories that we haven’t covered here yet, but the Ford Cardinal is one of them.
+I’ve been fascinated about Ford developing a genuine VW fighter in the US — with FWD no less — since I first read about it as a kid.
 It was objectively superior to the Beetle in just about every way, and was fully ready to roll off the production lines in Kentucky in the summer of 1962.
 Yet at the very last minute, the plug was pulled.

-In the mid 50s, import sales in the US rose very strongly, led by the VW Beetle.
+In the mid ’50s, import sales in the US rose very strongly, led by the VW Beetle.
 Like GM and Chrysler, Ford could no longer ignore this inconvenient reality.
 The issue was exacerbated by the fact that the Big Three’s standard cars were growing rapidly in size and weight throughout the decade.
 A growing number of Americans, especially women, wanted smaller cars.
+In mid-1957, sales of all large American cars dropped substantially, which fueled the beginnings of a recession and a backlash against Detroit’s excesses.

-In December of 1957, Ford green-lighted the Falcon.
-As was the case with GM and Chrysler, initially the plans for their compact was a smaller four-cylinder car.
-But in the end, all three of the new 1960 compacts (Falcon, Corvair, Valiant) ended up considerably larger, with six cylinder engines and interior room to seat six adults.
+In December of 1957 Ford green-lighted the Falcon for production.
+As was the case with GM and Chrysler, initially their long-simmering plans for a compact had been a smaller four-cylinder car.
+But in the end all three of the new 1960 compacts (Falcon, Corvair, Valiant) ended up considerably larger, with six cylinder engines and interior room to seat six adults.
 As such, they were really more of a relatively compact alternative to the traditional American car than genuine import fighters.

 While many of the execs in the Glass House (Ford headquarters) felt confident that they’d found the solution to quash the Beetle, there were others who had serious doubts.
 A small group in the engineering and research staff was particularly concerned about the ability to compete directly against the VW.